Maintaining Brain Health With Minerals

 Chromium picolinate also exhibited significant benefits for metabolism and blood glucose levels, which helps brain function, in people with diabetes.
 Chromium picolinate supplementation lowered blood glucose levels, increased brain chromium levels and restored normal brain insulin levels.
 In the studies, daily doses of chromium ranged from 200 to 1,000 mcg elemental chromium, with higher doses showing greater and quicker efficacy to provide significant effects.

-From a 2011 study by the University of Palermo in Italy, magnesium was reported to be directly related to cognitive function in individuals with mild to moderate Alzheimer’s disease.
+From a 2011 study by the University of Palermo in Italy Monthly wellness, magnesium was reported to be directly related to cognitive function in individuals with mild to moderate Alzheimer’s disease.
 Results from blood tests unveiled that magnesium was significantly lower in those with the disease compared to those without it.

 Data from a 2011 study found magnesium supplementation increase of synaptic plasticity in the brain as a result from increasing magnesium levels with the supplementation.
 This indicated that brain cells were able to better respond to signals.
 Researchers also noted an increase of plasticity in other brain regions may potentially increase the use of cognitive therapy for anxiety disorders.
 In a 2010 study involving rats, data also indicated increasing brain magnesium levels possibly enhanced learning abilities, working memory, and short and long term memory.